masaaki-taguchi/compare-permissions/README.md

 ````

 ## Note
-* Labels are output as much as possible, but some can not output.
+- Labels are output as much as possible, but some can not output.
-* If there are too many output rows, the result display in excel file will collapse.
-Please consider removing FieldLevelSecurity type, etc.
+- If there are too many rows in the excel file, an error may occur when opening the excel file.
+In that case, Please try one of the following.
+  - Change the 'excelFormatCopy' setting in user_config.yaml to false.
+  - Create another user_config.yaml focused on 'settingType' that outputs a lot of data(e.g., FieldLevelSecurity).
-* SessionSetting is output only some of the settings.
+- SessionSetting is output only some of the settings.
-* If the connected user's profile is set to High Assurance, the connection will fail.
+- If the connected user's profile is set to High Assurance, the connection will fail.

 ## License
 compare-permissions is licensed under the MIT license.